Robert Atkinson (footballer, born 1998): Oxford United

 In January 2020, he signed for League One side Oxford United for an undisclosed fee on a three-and-a-half-year contract, though he returned to Eastleigh on loan until the end of the season as part of the deal.
 He was recalled by Oxford United in February 2020 as a result of an injury to John Mousinho and a suspension for Robert Dickie.
 He made his professional debut on 5 October 2020, in a 1–1 EFL Cup draw with AFC Wimbledon, in which Oxford won on penalties.
 He scored his first league goal, and his first goal for Oxford, in a 4–1 home victory over Shrewsbury Town on 13 April 2021.
 Atkinson had a successful 2020–21 season, scoring once in 39 league appearances as the club finished 6th, qualifying for the play-offs, with Atkinson named in the EFL League One Team of the Season.
 Despite a goal for Atkinson in the play-off semi-final second leg against Blackpool, the club were eliminated from the play-offs after a 6–3 aggregate defeat.

+Bristol City

-He signed for Bristol City for an undisclosed seven-figure fee in July 2021.
+Atkinson signed for Bristol City for an undisclosed seven-figure fee in July 2021.
+On 28 April 2023, it was announced that Atkinson had signed a new three-year deal with Bristol City.

+On 3 January 2025, Atkinson joined Portsmouth on loan until the 31 May 2025.

+On 23 June 2025 Atkinson signed a contract extension with Bristol City until 2028.